Diecast cars and diecast models were once the most popular playtime hobby for children all over the world.

 The viewing times are:

-You can place bids by post, via our online facility, by telephone, fax or e-mail.
+You can also place bids by post, via our online facility, by telephone, fax or e-mail.
 For further details, please visit our Online Catalogue.

 To receive a free printed catalogue or apply for a catalogue subscription, click here.